otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-02-apis-express-development-tools/README.md

 ## 3. Express

-Express is a web application framework for Node.js - the de facto standard for building Node.js web applications and APIs.
+Express is a lightweight framework for building web servers and APIs in Node.js.
+It handles the plumbing of receiving HTTP requests and sending responses, so you can focus on writing your actual API logic.

+When a request comes in, Express matches it to the right route handler based on the method (`GET`, `POST`, etc.) and the URL (`/users`, `/users/1`).
+Your handler then does whatever work is needed and sends a response.

 📖 Reference: [expressjs.com](https://expressjs.com/)